9 Mistakes to avoid when implementing a Sales Pipeline and CRM

 1. Failure to define a sales process

-One of the most common mistakes when implementing a sales pipeline and CRM system is the failure to define your sales process.
+One of the most common mistakes when implementing a sales pipeline and CRM is the failure to define a sales process and the number of your pipeline stages.
 Before implementing any system, it is essential to understand your sales process and create a clear roadmap for how you will use the new system to support it.

 2. Lack of leadership buy-in